The Ultimate 8 Change Management Tools for 2025

 What is it

-A culture map is a tool that is used to visualize the company culture, which is influenced by values, norms, employee behavior etc. It helps you discover information that is crucial to your change initiative, such as who are the positive enablers and how you can minimize risks during a project.
+A culture map is one of the change management tools that is used to visualize the company culture, which is influenced by values, norms, employee behavior etc. It helps you discover information that is crucial to your change initiative, such as who are the positive enablers and how you can minimize risks during a project.

 How to use it